Skip to content

 modules/react-weather-widget/index.js

-In order for our new Webpack build to function, we need to add the new development dependencies.
+In order for our new Vite build to function, we need to add the new development dependency.
 Navigate to the root of your project in your terminal and issue the following command:

 sh